mattjlewis/diozero/docs/docs/1_index.md

 ## Supported Boards

-diozero has out of the box support for the following Single Board Computers and micro-controllers:
+diozero has built-in support for the following Single Board Computers and micro-controllers.
+Its adoption of common userspace APIs means that it _should_ work on all SBCs that can run Linux and all micro-controllers that can support the [Firmata protocol](https://github.com/firmata/protocol).

 * [Raspberry Pi](https://www.raspberrypi.org/) (_all_ versions + tested on Raspberry Pi OS 32-bit and 64-bit as well as Ubuntu Server 64-bit).
 * [Odroid C2](https://wiki.odroid.com/odroid-c2/odroid-c2) (Armbian 64-bit).